jaakkopee/gematreeac/README.md

 <img src="./IMG_7292.jpg"/>

 A DMS Plot of the word 'suuripetotaivos' in the Fibonacci cipher.
 Parameters commonRoot and commonRoute are sought after.
 Also distance of gematria values is used to induce the vortex like pattern in the plot.
-Other 9 parameters are set to zero or close.
-Oh, and distanceBias is 1.0, too.
+Other parameters are set to zero or close.
+Oh, and distanceBias is 1.0, too, if I recall correctly.
 <img src="./suuripetotaivos66360.png"/>